5 Front-end API

 let data = {

-var1: 22, // just some random data we want to sent to the back-end
+var1: 22, // just some random data we want to send to the back-end

 var2: 33